Avaiga/taipy-doc/docs/manuals/userman/gui/styling/index.md

 - Global style sheet.<br/>
-  The *css_file* parameter of the `Gui.__init__^`(`Gui` constructor) lets you specify a CSS file that your application will use for every page.
-The default value for this parameter is a file located next to your main Python script, with the same name except for the extension that must be '.css'.
+  The *css_file* parameter of the `Gui.__init__^`(`Gui` constructor) lets you specify a CSS file that your application will use for every page.<br/>
+  The default value for this parameter is a file located next to your main Python script, with the same name except for the extension that must be '.css'.<br/>
+  If such a file does not exist, Taipy GUI will search for a file called `taipy.css` and load it if it exists.
+This mechanism allows sharing the same stylesheet across all Taipy GUI applications whose main script sits in the same directory.<br/>
+  If you need to apply styles for a specific application but want to benefit from the shared styles defined in `taipy.css`, you can add the directive `@import url("taipy.css");` to your application-specific CSS file.

 - Page-specific style.<br/>
   The method `Gui.add_page()^` has a *style* parameter that can be set to CSS content.
   This additional style is applied to the page and **only** this page.

-Beside explicit style sheets, you can also modify the global theme, as described in the [section on Themes](#themes).
+Besides explicit style sheets, you can also modify the global theme, as described in the [section on Themes](#themes).

 # Applying style